 These days, consumer web sites offer vast quantities of information on comparable deals for the purchase of just about any product or service.

 By dramatically decreasing the information asymmetry that typically exists between buyers and sellers, such sources can be a big help in establishing reasonable reference levels.
 Sellers can no longer simply toss out a number and expect it to anchor buyers’ expectations.
 Rather, offers must be “reasonable” – or buyers will take their business elsewhere.

 Finally, before and during negotiation, seek out others who have achieved favorable outcomes in similar situations.
 The author hoping for a publishing deal would be wise to consult with other writers who’ve sold books in her field.
 In turn, the author or her agent can use success stories to stir up genuine enthusiasm when pitching the book to publishers.

-No deal is perfect, but your odds of reaching a satisfying agreement improve when you feel confident that your goals match outcomes earned by others in similar circumstances.Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our Business Negotiation Skills: 5 Common Business Negotiation Mistakes special report from Harvard Law School.
+No deal is perfect, but your odds of reaching a satisfying agreement improve when you feel confident that your goals match outcomes earned by others in similar circumstances.Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our Business Negotiation Strategies: How to Negotiate Better Business Deals special report from Harvard Law School.